-1. .
-Introduction 4 2. .
+1. Introduction 4 2. .
 Acknowledgments 7 3.
 4. 5. .
 What do we mean by palliative and end-of-life care?
 17 5.1 What services are provided as part of community-based specialist palliative and end-of-life care?
 18 6. .
-Current community-based specialist palliative care service provision for dults in NW London 20 .
-How do the proposals address the eight key issues we are seeking to a and the standard stan 22 7.1 Issue one: Responding to future need and meeting the palliative care needs NW London's changing population 24 7.2 Issue two: Addressing service variation, improving access to care for all and making sure that everyone receives the same level of care, regardless of where ~= they live 7.3 Issue three: Reducing health inequalities and social exclusion 30 7.4 Issue four: Integrated delivery of care and making care more joined up and easier to navigate 24 easier to navigate 3 I valuable learning and feedback received from previous reviews of palliative and 32 7.6 Issue six: Making sure our services are aligned to nationally recommended 52 34 7.7 Issue seven: How financially sustainable is community-based specialist • 34 7.8 Issue eight: Recruiting and retaining a skilled workforce now and for the future 35 8. .
-The NW London adult community-based specialist palliative care new mod let 0 f care working group (new model of care working group) 36 .
-Introducing the proposed NW London adult community-based specialist 38 9.1 Service area 1: Care at home 9.2 Service area 2: Community specialist in-patient bed care 9.3 Service area 3: Hospice out-patient services, hospice day care services and well-being services (including psychological and bereavement support services f patients and families) 9.4 Summary of the core services within the three service areas 9.5 How the new model of care works?9.6 The important role of community-based specialist palliative care in supporting

-11 system flow and improved outcomes for patients 0.
-The three care service areas and their core service offers explained 1 (10.1 Service area 1: Care at home →0 10.2.
-Service area 2: Community specialist in-patient bed care 10.3 Service area 3: Hospice out-patient services, hospice day care services, an community-based specialist palliative care well-being services (including . psychological and bereavement support) 78
+Current community-based specialist palliative care service provision for 20 .
+How do the proposals address the eight key issues we are seeking to a and the state of t 22 7.1 Issue one: Responding to future need and meeting the palliative care needs 5 51 1 24 7.2 Issue two: Addressing service variation, improving access to care for all and making sure that everyone receives the same level of care, regardless of where they live 7.3 Issue three: Reducing health inequalities and social exclusion 30 7.4 Issue four: Integrated delivery of care and making care more joined up and 31 easier to navigate 31 valuable learning and feedback received from previous reviews of palliative and · · · · · · · · · · · · · · · · · · · 32 7.6 Issue six: Making sure our services are aligned to nationally recommended 02 34 7.7 Issue seven: How financially sustainable is community-based specialist 34 7.8 Issue eight: Recruiting and retaining a skilled workforce now and for the future 35 8. .
+The NW London adult community-based specialist palliative care new mod lel 0 f care working group (new model of care working group) 36 9. .
+Introducing the proposed NW London adult community-based specialist p 38 9.1 Service area 1: Care at home 38 9.2 Service area 2: Community specialist in-patient bed care 39 9.3 Service area 3: Hospice out-patient services, hospice day care services and well-being services (including psychological and bereavement support services f patients and families) 9.4 Summary of the core services within the three service areas 9.5 How the new model of care works?
+9.6 The important role of community-based specialist palliative care in supporting 4 system flow and improved outcomes for patients 11 10.1 Service area 1: Care at home 10.3 Service area 3: Hospice out-patient services, hospice day care services, an Ч community-based specialist palliative care well-being services (including u psychological and bereavement support) 78 In a factor of the second of t

 11. The key enablers that will help us deliver the new model of care 85

 11.1 Workforce development to address the need for a pipeline of skilled worker ers

 into the future

 11.2 Reducing inequalities in access, outcomes and experience 88

 11.3 Data, digital and technology to support future service planning 89

 11.4 Organisational development to support working together differently 89

 11.5 Leadership, governance and integration 90

 12. Engaging on the new model of care and next steps

 12.1 Tell us what you think?

 12.2 How we will use your feedback 93

 12.3 Next steps 94

 13. Concluding comments 95

 Appendix A: NW London community-based specialist palliative care new

 model of care working group 96

 Appendix B: The NW London community-based specialist palliative care

 steering group 100

 Appendix C: Model of care development 101

 Local documentation

 National documentation 101

 Appendix D: Continuum of care 103

 Appendix E: Summary of service improvements by NW London borough 105

 Brent 105

 Ealing 107

 Hammersmith and Fulham 109

 Harrow 111

 Hillingdon 113

 Hounslow 115

-Kensington & Chelsea .117
+Kensington & Chelsea .
+117

 Westminster

 Appendix F: Glossary 121

 Appendix G current hospice out-patient, hospice day care and well-being

 services provision 120